adithyamohanan/employee-performance-appraisal-system/README.md

 - New categories can be added without changing the core logic.
 - Additional features like automated email notifications for revision suggestions or a more advanced analytics dashboard can be integrated.

-## Future Enhancements

-- **Advanced Reporting**: Create downloadable performance reports.
-- **Real-Time Updates**: Implement WebSocket or long-polling for real-time performance updates.
-- **Integration with HR Systems**: Integrate the system with existing HR platforms for smoother data entry and management.

 ## License